T3ch-miNer/T3ch-miNer/README.md

 - 🌱 I’m currently learning **MlOps**

-- 💬 Ask me about **ML related , any tech recommendations or content creation on YouTube**
+- 💬 Ask me about **ML related, any tech recommendations or content creation on YouTube**

 - 📫 How to reach me **rahulpushpala35@gmail.com**
--

 -  🎉 Fun-Fact: I ❤️ Technology and SpaceX🚀 and watch a lot Sci-Fi Movies🎬

 <h3 align="left">Connect with me:</h3>